jwds1978/jwds1978.github.io/_posts/2017-06-20-belgian-troops-shot-a-terrorist-during-a-failed-attack-on-a-brussels-train-station.md

   neighbouring France and Germany over the past year &#8212; as well as, recent bloodshed, in London and Manchester &#8212; have added to the anxiety.
 </p>
 <p>
-  Jean-Michel Michel, the station-master, was quoted by DH newspaper as having said:
+  Jean-Michel Michel, the station-master, was quoted by <abbr title="La Derni&egrave;re Heure">DH</abbr> newspaper as having said:
   <blockquote>
     We heard the explosion.&nbsp; My colleague thought it was a bomb.&nbsp; The explosion was on the mezzanine level.&nbsp; The man went down to platforms 3 and
     4.&nbsp; He said &quot;Allahu Akbar&quot;<br />